chrisgleitze/dotfiles/README.md

 ## Memo re common WSL/Ubuntu bugs

-To get necessary permissions to work with folders (e.g. to cd, ll etc.) and files:\
+To get necessary permissions to work with folders (e.g. to cd, ll etc.) and files you might need:\
 `sudo chmod -R a+rwx foldername`\
 `sudo chmod a+rwx filename`